+Communication Care

-Communication Care Bundle Guide
+Bundle Guide for

+Dispensing GP Practices

 The Scottish Patient Safety Programme (SPSP) is a unique national initiative that aims to improve the safety and reliability of health and social care and reduce harm, whenever care is delivered.

 As part of Healthcare Improvement Scotland's ihub, SPSP is a coordinated campaign of activity to increase awareness of and support the provision of safe, high quality care, whatever the setting.